therealtwigster/fasa-stcg/README.md

 6. **Repeat until one side's superstructure hits zero**, or you disengage.

-The combat log panel on the left can be resized by dragging the handle on its right edge, and its text size is controlled separately by the "UI Scale" control in the status bar (70%-160%) — the two work together if the default is too cramped to read comfortably.
+The combat log panel on the left can be resized by dragging the handle on its right edge, and its text size is controlled separately by the "UI Scale" +/− control at the top-center of the tactical map (70%-160%) — the two work together if the default is too cramped to read comfortably.
+That same control bar also holds "Recenter," which frames both ships back in view if you've scrolled or zoomed away from the action.

 Combat logs can be exported from the victory/defeat screen — useful for reviewing a fight, or (see below) for teaching the AI.